-X. ENVIRONMENTAL COVENANT/ INSTITUTIONAL CONTROL DOCUMENT
+X. DEED RESTRICTION/ INSTITUTIONAL CONTROL DOCUMENT

 25. Post-Removal Site Control.
-Consistent with Section 300.415(l) of the NCP and OSWER Directive No. 9360.2-02, upon completion of all Work required by Section VIII of this Settlement Agreement, if any portion of the Site is not radiologically surveyed in 18-inch lifts to native sand in accordance with the approved Work Plan or if any known contamination will remain after completion of the Work then:
+Consistent with Section 300.415(l) of the NCP and OSWER Directive No. 9360.2-02, upon completion of all Work required by Section VIII of this Settlement Agreement, if any portion of the Site is not radiologically surveyed in 18-inch lifts to native soil or if any known contamination will remain after completion of the Work then:

 a.
-In accordance with the Work Plan, Respondent shall submit to U.S. EPA a map of the Uninvestigated Site Area showing elevations and GPS coordinates of actual or potential thorium-contaminated Waste Material; and b.
-If Respondent, its contractors, representatives or agents disturb, expose or intrude upon the soils in the Uninvestigated Site Area, Respondent, its contractors, representatives and agents shall notify U.S. EPA, both by telephone and in writing, of plans to work in the Uninvestigated Site Area.
-Respondent shall notify U.S. EPA at least 72 hours prior to (but no more than 21 calendar days in advance of) commencing such activities.
-If material containing exceeding 7.1 pCi/g (total radium (Ra-226 +Ra-228) is identified, the Respondent shall provide a letter report to U.S. EPA explaining how the work was conducted in accordance with the Work Plan within 60 days of completion of the work.
+In accordance with the Work Plan, Respondent shall submit to U.S. EPA a map of the Uninvestigated or Unremediated Area and b.
+If Respondent, its contractors, representatives or agents disturb, expose or intrude upon the soils in the Uninvestigated or Unremediated Area, Respondent, its contractors, representatives and agents shall notify U.S. EPA both by telephone and in writing of plans to work in the Uninvestigated or Unremediated Area at least 72 hours prior to (but no more than 21 calendar days in advance of) commencing such activities (unless, due to the exigencies of the need to work in such areas, i.e., ruptured utilities, etc., such notice cannot be given, in which case Respondent shall notify U.S. EPA by telephone within 2 hours).
+If material containing total radium in excess of 7.1 pCi/g is identified in the Uninvestigated or Unremediated Area, the Respondent shall provide a letter report to U.S. EPA explaining how the work was conducted in accordance with the Work Plan within 60 days of completion of the work.

-26. Within thirty (30) days of the completion of all Work required by Section VIII of the Settlement Agreement, if any portion of the Site is not radiologically surveyed in 18-inch lifts to native sand in accordance with the Work Plan or if any known contamination will remain after completion of the Work, Respondent shall record, with the Recorder of Deeds, Cook County, Illinois, an Environmental Covenant, pursuant to the Uniform Environmental Covenants Act, 765 ILCS Ch.
-22 (UECA) or other institutional control document ("Environmental Covenant"), that U.S. EPA has approved in writing for this Site, and Respondent agrees that every subsequent deed or conveyance or transfer of any property interest instrument will be subject to the Environmental Covenant.
-The Respondent further agrees, as described in Paragraph 27, that U.S. EPA must pre-approve any modification (including any deletion) of that language in the Environmental Covenant.
+26. Within thirty (30) days of notice by U.S. EPA to Respondent that all Work required by Section VIII of the Settlement Agreement has been completed and before any Surface/Subsurface Ownership Interest is transferred, if any portion of the Site is not radiologically surveyed in 18-inch lifts to native soil or if any known Thorium Contaminated Soil will remain after completion of the Work, Respondent shall record, with the Recorder of Deeds, Cook County, Illinois, a deed restriction or other institutional control document ("Deed Restriction"), that U.S. EPA has approved in writing for this Site.
+Respondent agrees that every subsequent deed or other document which transfers any Surface/Subsurface Ownership Interest in the property will be subject to the Deed Restriction.
+The Respondent further agrees that the language in the Deed Restriction shall not be modified or removed from the Deed Restriction without pre-approval from U.S. EPA, as described in Paragraph 27.

 a.
-In the event of a conveyance or transfer of property interest, Respondent's obligations under this Settlement Agreement, including, but not limited to, its obligation to provide or secure access and institutional controls, as well as to abide by such institutional controls pursuant to this Section (Environmental Covenants/Institutional Control Document), shall continue to be met by Respondent unless otherwise agreed to by the U.S. EPA in writing.
-In no event shall the conveyance or transfer of property interest release or otherwise affect the liability of Respondent to comply with all provisions of this Settlement Agreement unless otherwise agreed to among the Parties hereto in writing.
+If there is any conveyance or transfer of any Surface/Subsurface Ownership Interest, Respondent's obligations under this Settlement Agreement, including, but not limited to, its obligation to provide or secure access and institutional controls, as well as to abide by such institutional controls pursuant to this Section, shall continue to be met by Respondent unless otherwise agreed to by the U.S. EPA in writing.
+The conveyance or transfer of the Surface/Subsurface Ownership Interest shall not release or otherwise affect the liability of Respondent to comply with all provisions of this Settlement Agreement except as provided in Paragraph 26(c) below or unless otherwise agreed to among the Parties hereto in writing.

-c.
-The intent of Respondent is to record an Environmental Covenant that is applicable to all subsequent owners of the Site.
-The Environmental Covenant will apply to any portion of the Site that is not radiologically surveyed in 18-inch lifts or where any known contamination will remain after completion of the Work.
-The Environmental Covenant shall provide the following:
+b.
+The intent of Respondent is to record a Deed Restriction that is applicable to all subsequent owners of the Site.
+The Deed Restriction will apply to any portion of the Site that is not radiologically surveyed in 18-inch lifts to native soil or where any known Thorium Contaminated Soil will remain after completion of the Work.
+The Deed Restriction shall provide the following: